FBRDNLMS/NLMSvariants/bin/README.md

 1. Choose the algorithm u want to calculate on and press "start" or "enter"

-2. Choose the number of pixels you want to go for
+2. Choose the number of pixels you want to go for.
+For more than 20,000 pixels, please use the c .exe, because this version is not optimized for high number of pixels.
+Only for visualising small amount of pixel results.

 3. Clears the screen and reprints the actual values of your picture or predefined values